For Women & Parents

 Conscious that parents are the first educators of their children, the study centre seeks to work alongside parents to reinforce values taught at home.
 We are passionate about supporting parents in encouraging a positive development of their daughters.

-Once a month classes about Catholic doctrine offered by Dr. Celia Hooper.
-For more information, please email email@example.com
+Once a month classes about Catholic doctrine are offered by Dr. Celia Hooper.
+This is year 3 of a 4 year cycle.
+For more information, please email firstname.lastname@example.org

 Involvement of Parents